-It had a shadow-box frame front and contained a nautical theme displaying plastic seaside items, seashells, etc.
+It had a shadow-box frame front containing a nautical theme displaying plastic seaside items, seashells, etc.

-The front was hinged and had a clasp closure.
+The box was hinged and had a clasp closure.
 You could open the box to store keys inside.

 But today I’ll repurpose this ugly box.
 I’ll fashion it into a beautiful yet sentimental gift straight from my heart.

 Reworking A Key Box Into A Shadow Box Frame